5 Ways to Communicate as a Trusted Leader

 Think about the different responses you would get between a question like, “Do you have everything you need to do your job?” and “What do you find most challenging about your job?”

 Once you've asked the question, it’s time to listen.
 No, really listen to the response.
 Listen without judgment or defensiveness.
 Don’t listen while formulating a response.
 In fact, don’t respond.
-Listen and ask more questions.
+Listen and ask more questions, as I wrote in Three Ways to Quickly Improve Your Listening Skills (like Oprah).

 You can’t listen too much.
 I suggest leaders think about the ratio between your listening and talking.
 Do you listen 30 percent and talk 70 percent?
 Shift the two so that you listen most of the time and see the results.